gabrielcostasilva/reactivity-examples/reactive-data/README.md

 This example is based on the [Josh Long](https://www.youtube.com/watch?v=zVNIZXf4BG8) second explanation on reactive Spring with Spring Data/MongoDB.

 ## Project Overview
-This project access a MongoDB database, delete all content and create new _documents_.
+This project accesses a MongoDB database, delete all content and create new _documents_.
 The `Movie` class represents persistent movie data.
 It is implemented with Java `record`, as follows:

 ```
 @Document // (1)